 Due to the shorter harvest window (aka quick growing), radish microgreens will most likely have to be harvested by the eighth or ninth day.

-We use a sharp knife or a pair of scissors and cut the radish microgreens about 1/4-inch above the soil.
+We use a sharp knife or scissors and cut the radish microgreens about 1/4-inch above the soil.

 Again, be aware of the moisture levels on the stems.
 Too much moisture will shorten their shelf life.

-We place the cut microgreens in a zip lock bag.
-We put several holes in the bag with a knife, and squeeze the air out of the bag.
+We place the cut microgreens in a zip-lock bag.
+With a knife, we put several holes in the bag and squeezed the air out.

 Then we place them in the refrigerator crisper.